Contact information on the site - 9 tips

-There are two pieces of information that can be found from an email address: the account name and the domain.
+Two pieces of information can be found from an email address: the account name and the domain.
 We can copy this address, launch an email client and send the message ourselves.
-We can be sure that all steps were followed correctly.
+We can be sure that all steps have been followed correctly.

-Shapes, on the other hand, don't give us no guarantees.
+Forms, on the other hand, do not give us any guarantees.
 Even the fact that after sending the message we see a confirmation message does not give us confidence that the message has reached the addressee.
 We feel less confident.

-Therefore, a good solution is to introduce an additional flag into the form, when checked, a copy of the sent messages will arrive at our address when we click the "Submit" button.
+Therefore, a good solution is to introduce an additional checkbox into the form, when checked, a copy of the sent message will be sent to our address when we click the "Send" button.

-Firstly, it increases confidence in the form in question and, as a result, in the site and the company as a whole.
+Firstly, it increases the credibility of the form in question and, as a result, the site and the company as a whole.

-Secondly, the message "sits" in our inbox and, if necessary, reminds us of the issue that we want to decide with this company.
+Secondly, the message "sits" in our mailbox and, if necessary, reminds us of the issue that we want to resolve with this company.

-As of July 16, 2018 by Google made the use of the Google Maps API payable.
+As of July 16, 2018, Google has made Google Maps API payable.

-Many site owners panicked as the maps were no longer displayed as they were.
+Many site owners panicked as the maps no longer display as they were.

-Bah, some people don't even know until now, three months later, that the map on their site can work wrong.
+Bah, some people don't even know until now, three months later, that the map on their site might not work properly.

-So there are two options.
-You can stop using the Google map in the "fancy" way and just use the "Share" option in Google Maps to embed the map on your site in a standard frame.
+Therefore, there are two options.
+You can stop using the Google Map in the "fancy" way and just use the "Share" option in Google Maps to embed the map on your site in a standard frame.

 Make a feedback return form

 In the text about forms on websites, I mentioned how important the role of validation is, that is, checking the correctness of filling in various fields.

 - return clear messages so that the user immediately understands what happened